BerciTheBeast/kumuluzee-graalvm/Readme.md

 # KumuluzEE and GraalVM integration

 This project is intended to enable and optimize the transformation of KumuluzEE microservices into GraalVM native images.
+## Simple Servlet
+A GET request on `localhost:8080/servlet` should return the string `Simple Servlet`.

 ## REST
 The data of a single object is of the format: